-25.19 Divestitures
+21.19 DIVESTITURES

 There are four types of divestitures.
 Sale to another firm generally involves the sale of an entire division or unit, usually for cash but sometimes for stock in the acquiring firm.
 In a spin-off, the firm's existing stockholders are given new stock representing separate ownership rights in the division that was divested.
 The division establishes its own board of directors and officers, and it becomes a separate company.
 The stockholders end up owning shares of two firms instead of one, but no cash has been transferred.
 In a carve-out, a minority interest in a corporate subsidiary is sold to new shareholders, so the parent gains new equity financing yet retains control.
-Finally, in a liquidation the assets of a division are sold off piecemeal, rather than as an operating entity.
+In a liquidation, the assets of a division are sold off piecemeal to many purchasers rather than as an single operating entity to one purchaser.
 To illustrate the different types of divestitures, we now present some examples.

+29See Su Han Chan, John W. Kensinger, Arthur J. Keown, and John D. Martin, "When Do Strategic Alliances Create Shareholder Value?"
+Journal of Applied Corporate Finance, Winter 1999, pp. 82-87.

-36See Karen H. Wruck, "What Really Went Wrong at Revco?"
-Journal of Applied Corporate Finance, Summer 1991, pp. 79-92.
-For a more detailed discussion of the impact of the RJR LBO on the firm's different classes of investors, see Nancy Mohan and Carl R. Chen, "A Review of the RJR-Nabisco Buyout," Journal of Applied Corporate Finance, Summer 1990, pp. 102-108.
-For interesting discussions of highly leveraged takeovers, see Martin S. Fridson, "What Went Wrong with the Highly Leveraged Deals?
-(Or, All Variety of Agency Costs)," Journal of Applied Corporate Finance, Fall 1991, pp. 47-57; and "The Economic Consequences of High Leverage and Stock Market Pressures on Corporate Management: A Round Table Discussion," Journal of Applied Corporate Finance, Summer 1990, pp. 6-57.
-Also see Jay R. Allen, "LBOs-The Evolution of Financial Strategies and Structures," Journal of Applied Corporate Finance, Winter 1996, pp. 18-29; George P. Baker, "Beatrice: A Study in the Creation and Destruction of Value," Journal of Finance, July 1992, pp. 1081-1119; George P. Baker and Karen H. Wruck, "Lessons from a Middle Market LBO: The Case of O. M. Scott," Journal of Applied Corporate Finance, Spring 1991, pp. 46-58.
+30For more on LBOs, see Martin S. Fridson, "What Went Wrong with the Highly Leveraged Deals?
+(Or, All Variety of Agency Costs)," Journal of Applied Corporate Finance, Fall 1991, pp. 47-57.
+Also see Jay R. Allen, "LBOs-The Evolution of Financial Strategies and Structures," Journal of Applied Corporate Finance, Winter 1996, pp. 18-29; George P. Baker, "Beatrice: A Study in the Creation and Destruction of Value," Journal of Finance, July 1992, pp. 1081-1119; and George P. Baker and Karen H. Wruck, "Lessons from a Middle Market LBO: The Case of O. M. Scott," Journal of Applied Corporate Finance, Spring 1991, pp. 46-58.